XContainerServices/container-house/README.md

 # container-house
-This is a PAAS based project to share development environment across  network.
+This is a PAAS project to share containered services across network.